vool/docs/_docs/3-configuration/usage.md

 - [Website settings](../website-settings)
 - [Misc settings](../misc-settings)

+*Notes:*
-*Note:* all relative paths are relative to the current working directory.
+- all relative paths are relative to the current working directory.
+- boolean flags are case sensitive, such as `--include-videos false`